Thursday, April 28, 2011

 Tuesday, April 19, 2011

 These cookies certainly don't have that toothsome sugary bite even though they use naturally sweet ingredients and a little stevia to help boost the sweetness.
 My children are not accustomed to really sugary treats so they love these cookies and will devour the whole batch in one day if I let them.
-If you are accustomed to treats being a little on the sweeter side you may consider replacing 2 tablespoons of the applesauce with 2 tablespoons of honey.
+If you are accustomed to treats being a little on the sweeter side you may consider replacing 2 tablespoons of the applesauce with 2 tablespoons of pure maple syrup or honey.

 These flakey, flavorful cut-out cookies can be used for just about any holiday.
 Here we have used Easter cookie cutters and colored the icing with natural food colorings.
 In the past to color the icing I have used turmeric powder to create yellow, beet juice for pink, and spirulina powder for green.
 This time I thought we would try something new.
 I used Seelect plant-based food coloring in these photos.
 Once the cookies are baked and frosted they are best frozen until ready to serve.
 This keeps them crispy and flakey and the icing set in place.
 They will thaw out in a matter of minutes.
 This is also nice if you don't have a large family and would like to store your cookies for a longer period of time.